The Schar School and College of Education and Human Development Launch a New Master’s-Level Track in Education Policy

-The program should appeal both to students who already have experience in education policy and policy analysis as well as to those who want to enter the field.
+The MPP emphasis area should appeal both to students who already have experience in education policy and policy analysis as well as to those who want to enter the field.
 It was designed to provide a strong foundation in education policy, which can be useful to students working in this area who wish to dive deeper, expand their skillset and advance professionally.

 “But it also prepares students without prior knowledge or experience to pursue careers in this area,” Protopsaltis added.

 Students will receive the necessary academic grounding for pursuing a doctoral degree, such as the PhD in Education with an education policy specialization offered by CEHD and the PhD in Public Policy offered by the Schar School.

 “Our effort capitalizes on the unique strengths and advantages of Mason, the Schar School and CEHD,” he said, noting that the faculty includes both accomplished scholars and former education policy makers.